 THE IMPORTANCE OF WEIGHING ALL YOUR OPTIONS

 Security solutions come in all shapes and sizes.
+Some are built on your private network and some are cloud-based.
 Some are extremely complex.
 Some are bare bones.
 Some are proprietary.
 Others are based on open standards.
 Which direction you choose will depend on what best matches your customer’s needs.

 An open, single-vendor security solution is a truly cost-effective option because you can build on your customer’s initial investment.
 You can create a system that satisfies their simple needs today without limiting their – and your – potential to grow in the future.